AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 ## The CKAN project

 In its essence, CKAN consists of a core library module ("Core"), a command-line client ("Command-line") and a GUI client ("the GUI") - collectively referred to as "CKAN" and a large number of supporting tools such as parsers, validators and bots ("CKAN Tools", "the tools" or "the toolset").

 While CKAN itself is written exclusively in C# .NET, the toolset sports a variety of programming languages such as Perl, bash and others.
 Contributions to CKAN are expected to be in C#, use .NET 4.0 and be compatible with both Mono (Win32, Linux, MacOSX) and Visual Studio (Win32) environments.
 There is no such limitation present when contributing to the tools, they can be in any language and platform as long as it is [FOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software) and is available on all of our development targets - modern Linux- based and Windows operating systems.

+### Glossary

+* ***CKAN client*** - an end-user software package that enables the user to manage his or her installed mods by using metadata provided by a CKAN repository
+* ***CKAN repository*** - an online service which enables clients to fetch the latest available mod metadata
+* ***CKAN module*** - a modification or enhancement to Kerbal Space Program, provided by mod authors to users.
+A module is a collection of files and the metadata related to those files.
+* ***CKAN metadata*** - a JSON- encoded string that represents all the metadata related to a particular module without the contents of the module itself.
+It describes the module contents (e.g. version, author, download url, homepage etc.) as well as the steps necessary to perform a complete installation.
+The metadata also contains information about the relationships between mods such as dependencies and recommendations.

 ### CKAN Core

+The "core" of CKAN contains all the code necessary to facilitate the basic operations that CKAN performs - communicating with a CKAN repository

 ### CKAN Command-Line